-Credit Card billings hit a record high of Php 5.3 billion, reflecting the active cardholder base and successful marketing campaigns launched throughout the year.
-The growth in its revenues is an indication of increasing consumer spend and confidence in the market.
-The rise of billings and revenues is expected to continue as we build better card products and features.
+Credit Card billings hit a record high of Php5.3 billion, reflecting the active cardholder base and successful marketing campaigns launched throughout the year.
+The continued growth in its revenues is an indication of growing consumer spend and confidence in the market.
+The consistent growth of billings and revenues is expected to continue as we build better card products and features.
 With the support of digital development and enhancement, BankCom is now able to provide online access to credit card accounts, a result of the continued efforts of Credit Card Group (CCG) to build a stronger cards business.

-Debit cards also performed better than the previous year, reaching Php 2 billion in retail billings and generating Php 13 million in commission revenue.
+Debit cards also performed better than the previous year, reaching Php2.0 billion in retail billings and generating Php13.0 million in commission revenue.
 Debit card usage campaigns focused on online use, creating better customer product understanding, building the easy, convenient, and safe way to pay.

-The cards business will continue to grow guided by a seasoned and adaptive management team, and most importantly, with the customers always in mind.
+The Cards business will continue to grow guided by a seasoned and adaptive management team, and most importantly, with the customers always in mind.